wobo-gavin/repo0312/README.md

 /* Replaced /* Replaced /* Replaced Guzzle */ */ */ is a PHP HTTP /* Replaced /* Replaced /* Replaced client */ */ */ that makes it easy to send HTTP requests and
 trivial to integrate with web services.

-- Manages things like persistent connections, represents query strings as collections, simplifies sending streaming POST requests with fields and files, and abstracts away the underlying HTTP transport layer.
+- Simple interface for building query strings, POST requests, streaming large uploads, streaming large downloads, using HTTP cookies, uploading JSON data, etc...
-- Can send both synchronous and asynchronous requests using the same interface without requiring a dependency on a specific event loop.
+- Can send both synchronous and asynchronous requests using the same interface.
-- Pluggable HTTP adapters allows /* Replaced /* Replaced /* Replaced Guzzle */ */ */ to integrate with any method you choose
+- Uses PSR-7 interfaces for requests, responses, and streams.
+This allows you to utilize other PSR-7 compatible libraries with /* Replaced /* Replaced /* Replaced Guzzle */ */ */.
-  for sending HTTP requests over the wire (e.g., cURL, sockets, PHP's stream wrapper, non-blocking event loops like ReactPHP.
-- /* Replaced /* Replaced /* Replaced Guzzle */ */ */ makes it so that you no longer need to fool around with cURL options, stream contexts, or sockets.
+- Abstracts away the underlying HTTP transport, allowing you to write environment and transport agnostic code; i.e., no hard dependency on cURL, PHP streams, sockets, or non-blocking event loops.

 ```php
 $/* Replaced /* Replaced /* Replaced client */ */ */ = new /* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Client();